ChrisDuffley/stationPlaylist/addoninternals.md

 It's been four years since last editing this document.
 There is now a new maintainer (Chris Duffley), some life changes, and the ad-on source code was edited to take advantage of more recent NVDA features.
 In particular, since 2025, the add-on internals document is now part of the main Studio add-on repository instead of being a wiki document.

-While the add-on source code has gone through major changes and refactoring including adopting Python 3.11 syntax, the overall add-on design remains: one global plugin, multiple app modules, with Studio app module at the center.
-In earlier add-on releases, this design was not enforced often, but with 25.06, the global plugin (finally) imports parts of the Studio app module to perform some of its tasks.
+While the add-on source code has gone through major changes and refactoring including adopting Python 3.11 syntax, the overall add-on design remains: one global plugin, multiple app modules, a common services module, with Studio app module at the center.
+In earlier add-on releases, this design was not enforced often, but with 25.06 and enhanced in 25.07, the global plugin (finally) imports parts of the Studio app module to perform some of its tasks.
 This and other refactoring work throughout 2025 gave me an opportunity to revise parts of this document to reflect what is happening in 2025, notably no more add-on update feature from this add-on (now done via add-on store).

 ## Introduction